veeambestpractise/best-practices-guide/job_configuration/backup_job.md

 More guidelines on object selection are listed below.

+**Important:** Veeam Backup and Replication supports encrypted VMs (in vSphere 6.5) but the resulting backups will contain unencrypted data.
+Thus it is strongly recommended to enable in transit and at rest job level encryption to ensure safety of the data.
+For more details on requirements and limitations of the backup of encrypted VMs refer to the [corresponding section](https://helpcenter.veeam.com/docs/backup/vsphere/encrypted_vms_backup.html?ver=95) of the User Guide.

 ### Increasing Deduplication Rate

 If the target repository is not configured to use per VM backup files, deduplication across all VMs within a single job is available.
 When using per VM backup files, deduplication is only available within a single VM backup chain, which reduces it's efficiency but still makes it relevant.
 The following recommendation applies to job level deduplication only.